-Travelers established and maintains a Code of Business Conduct and Ethics, which applies to all our employees, officers and directors and provides a framework for sound ethical business decisions.
-The Code, which is also available in French and Portuguese for our employees located in Canada and Brazil, provides principles for each employee to follow when acting on behalf of Travelers and sets forth our expectations on a number of topics, including conflicts of interest, compliance with laws, business ethics and use of corporate assets.
+Travelers established and maintains a Code of Business Conduct and Ethics, which applies to all of our employees, officers and directors and provides a comprehensive framework for sound ethical business decisions.
+The Code, which is also available in French for our employees located in Canada, provides principles for each employee to follow when acting on behalf of Travelers and sets forth our expectations on a number of topics, including conflicts of interest, compliance with laws, business ethics and use of corporate assets.
 Our Chief Ethics and Compliance Officer oversees communication, education and compliance with the Code.
-We also employ and train additional Legal, Compliance and Human Resources personnel to help our employees reach the right decision, regardless of the circumstances.
+We also employ and train Legal, Compliance and Human Resources professionals to help our employees reach the right decision, regardless of the circumstances.

-Our ability to achieve our goals of being the undeniable choice for the customer and an indispensable partner for our agents and brokers depends upon our culture of honesty, integrity and accountability.
+Our ability to achieve our goals of being the undeniable choice for the customer and an indispensable partner for our agents and brokers depends on our culture of honesty, integrity and accountability.
 Our commitment to transparency and integrity starts with our senior leadership.
-Our Chairman and CEO, Alan Schnitzer, sets the tone, including through regular company-wide communications.
-Here’s an excerpt from one of his recent messages:
+Our Chairman and CEO, Alan Schnitzer, sets the tone, including through regular companywide communications.
+Here’s an excerpt from one of his messages:

 This approach remains critical to maintaining our culture of candor and continuing to deliver sustained value to our stakeholders.

 We expect our suppliers to conduct themselves with the same level of honesty and integrity as our employees.
 The Travelers Supplier Code of Conduct documents our expectation that all contractors, consultants, suppliers and vendors demonstrate their commitment to ethical, humane, socially responsible and legally compliant business practices, including by maintaining a harassment-free and respectful workplace.
 We also proudly commit to the protection of human rights everywhere we do business, as described in our Human Rights Statement.